 Spree::Api::TaxonomiesController.before_filter do params[:set] = nil if params[:set] != "nested" end

 If using an unsupported version, such as, 1.2.x, 1.3.x, 2.0.x or 2.1.x you should use the above initializer as a workaround.

 Previous security releases

 If you have not already read about and patched last weeks security release it’s urgent you immediately upgrade to these latest releases or patch the previous security vulnerability as well.
 While this current security issue does require a valid API key the previous security issue does not making all un-patched Spree stores vulnerable.

-Thanks to Egor Homakov from Sakurity for following security procedures and reporting the issue privately for responsible disclosure via the firstname.lastname@example.org email.
+Thanks to John Hawthorn again from Free Running Tech for reporting the issue privately after his recent security audit via the firstname.lastname@example.org email.
 This allowed us to verify the problem and prepare the necessary security patches for public release.